Twitter steps up its fight against election misinformation

 Twitter’s algorithms decide whether to share tweets in a person’s timeline if they follow a person or if people in the person’s network are engaging with the tweet.
 The labeling policy makes it so that the only people who will see the labeled tweet shared to their timeline are those that follow the account.
 The tweet will be masked by the label even for those who follow the account, and the label will clearly state the information in the tweet is disputed and link to mainstream news and official sources (including The Washington Post).
 Twitter will not amplify the tweet through its algorithms or other methods, such as injecting the tweet into the timeline of people who do not follow the account, even if people are conversing about it.

 Last week, Facebook said that it would prohibit new political ads in the seven days before the election, although ads placed earlier could continue running.
-The company said it would expand its efforts to remove content that might suppress voting, would attach labels to posts that suggest that casting a ballot puts voters at risk of contracting the coronavirus, as Trump did on Twitter recently.
+The company said it would expand its efforts to remove content that might suppress voting and would attach labels to posts that suggest that casting a ballot puts voters at risk of contracting the coronavirus, as Trump did on Twitter recently.

 Twitter banned political advertising last year.